integrateddatasvc/agency-registry/README.md

 #### catalogs
 - agencies are organized by catalog (the first level of the registry)
-- 2-letter catalog name are reserverd for ISO 3166 alpha 2 country codes
+- 2-letter catalog names are reserverd for ISO 3166 alpha 2 country codes
 - ```int``` is reserved for supra national organizations (global, regional)

 #### agencies